Yay! You got the job! Now what? Here are some tips on things I wish I had known before I started co-op and things I’ve learned on the way.

 “Kim, you’re in a really unique place right now, so take notes.
 When you get further down in your career, and become a manager, or whatever, it will be useful to remember what it’s like to be new.
 After 10 years in a career, it’s easy to forget, but keep a list of all the things you like about your managers and all the things you would change.
 So when you get higher in your career, you never forget what it’s like as a new employee.”

-I keep this list on my Google Docs and add to it now and then.
+I still do this today.
+I keep a list of “Dos & Don’ts” on my Google Docs and add to it now and then.

 4. Informational Interview